 Gunnera Growing Instructions and Plant Care

-On small plants a hour or two of direct morning sun or dappled sunlight is okayDO NOT use commercial potting mixes (Miracle Gro®, Vigero®, etc.) They are intended for annuals and will rot Gunnera roots, thus killing the plants.
+DO NOT use commercial potting mixes (Miracle Gro®, Vigero®, Happy Frog, Fox Farm, etc.).
+They are intended for annuals and will rot Gunnera roots, thus killing the plants.
 Your potting soil mix should include the following: 10% compost, 10% peat moss, 10% perlite, 35% bark chips and 35% pumice, lava, or some small stone in the potting mix.
-If you do not add the pumice or rock, when you water the mix could be too wet and not drain well enough and this could cause the roots to rot and the plant to die.
+If you do not add the pumice or rock, when you water the mix could be too wet and not drain well enough.
+This could cause the roots to rot and the plant to die.
 If planting in a naturally wet area, plant on a mound or raised bed.
 Gunnera plants need a lot of space and are difficult to restrict their size, so don't plant near other plants, or close to buildings.
 We guarantee delivery of live healthy plants, but are not responsible if you kill the young plant by planting in full sun, or water too little or water too much with too little drainage.

 Gunnera also need to be watered daily during the hot summer until the plants have roots at least a foot deep.
 Mature Gunnera need a compost heavy/peat amended garden soil with pumice or small stones that stays moist, but not soggy.
 They need a steady moisture supply during the hot spring and summer months, but good drainage especially during the wet season & in the winter when the plant is dormant.
-You are recreating a bog that drains well, where the gunnera plants are 2 to 2.5 feet above the saturated wet area.
+You are recreating a bog that drains well, where the Gunnera plants are 2 to 2.5 feet above the saturated wet area.

-Over the winter your gunnera should double or triple in size!
-If your winter indoor temperatures are 70 degrees during the day and 45 degree nights.
+Over the winter, your Gunnera should double or triple in size!
+If your winter indoor temperatures are 70 degrees during the day and 45-degree nights.

 Plant outside in the spring when the chance of freezing weather is over.
 The plants will root out by fall and will be hardy to USDA Zone 7.

 Special Winter Care for mature plants Cut down the leaves after the first frost in the fall and place the leaves over the crown.
-If your winter's temps are below 15 degrees add 8-12 inches of dry loose mulch around the crown.
+If your winter's temperatures are below 15 degrees add 8-12 inches of dry loose mulch around the crown.
 Always cover the crown and cover with a tarp or waterproof material to keep the crown dry during the winter.
 Remove mulch and cover in the early spring.